 Honestly, I wish I could say this better, but I can't, so I re-print this with gratitude to the author.

-I have created three family history books, with a fourth nearing completion and a fifth in the thought process.
-Here is where you can see and order them.
+I have created four family history books, with a fifth in the works.
+Here is where you can see and order them: https://angelasgenealogysite.com/books

 I do have several pages of tips and resources typed and printed out.
 If you would like, please email me and I will send things to you.